 The Region L Plan for Uvalde ASR noticeably differs from City of Uvalde and Uvalde County Final Draft Infrastructure Plan on: (1) the basis of a smaller Austin Chalk well field because of the groundwater availability is constrained by the MAG and (2) a revised location of the ASR well field to shorten the length of the two-way pipeline and avoid construction in and near the town of La Pryor.
-Operationally, the Region L Plan has the primary supply for the City is water coming from the Edwards Aquifer; the secondary supply coming from Austin Chalk wells; and the tertiary supply coming from ASR.
+Operationally, the Region L Plan has the primary supply for the City is water coming from the Edwards Aquifer; the secondary supply coming from ASR.
 The secondary supply would be brought online when demands exceed Edwards Aquifer supplies or well capacities.
 If the demands exceed the primary and secondary supplies, then recovery from ASR would be added to the supply.
 The Carrizo ASR facility would be operated in a "water banking" mode where water is stored for long-term supplies, and not seasonal supplies (summer peaking).